 The documented units are recorded on the transcript with appropriate titles and are paid for at the current assessment tuition rate.
+For 1993-94, the rate is \$65 per unit.
+Units must be paid for at the completion of the Assessment of Experience class and before enrolling for the following semester.

 When the B.A.
 ABLE student has a total of 90 transfer and documented competency units, s/he has completed all the documentation that can be accepted.
 At that point the student is required to complete 34 units of regular Pacific Oaks course work, including all B.A. degree requirements listed on page 19 and HD 298, Assessment of Experience.
-B.A.
-ABLE students who are also admitted to the Multiple Subject Teaching Credential Program may include up to eight units of Pacific Oaks Education units in their 34 residency units.

-Students who will need financial aid must take the Assessment class immediately upon admission.
+The Assessment class must be taken in the student's first semester of enrollment following provisional admission.
 Financial aid will be granted for regular classes, including the Assessment class, but not for payment of the documented units in the Assessment class.
-The Assessment class must be taken in the student's first semester or immediately following provisional admission.